 - Clean kitchen surfaces daily to remove spills and debris

 - Seal entry points with fly screens

 - Speak with a professional pest control company for help today

 Rodents in Toronto

 Rats and mice are fast becoming a public menace.
 Toronto is one of the most rat-infested cities in Ontario.
 Rodents are some of the most common mammals and herbivores found in Toronto.
 The average adult rodent measure 20 to 25 cm long and weigh 0.5 to 1.2 lbs.
-Some of the most common rodents in Toronto and environs include the Norway rats, roof rat, house and deer mouse.
+Some of the most common rodents in Toronto and environs include the Norway rats, roof rats, house and deer mice.
 Rodents usually come in light to dark shades of brown or grey.
 Some of them also have a whitetail or feet (deer mouse) in addition to the brown or grey furs.
 Some species of rodents have small ears with others possessing larger ears, like the house mouse.

 House mice stay closer to urban centers, but deer mouse lives in buildings close to woodlands or fields.
 Norway rats (Rattus norvegicus) prefer burrowing at ground level, building perimeters and crawl spaces.
 Roof rats are excellent climbers and prefer living on trees, roofs, attic, rafters, vegetation, vines, etc.